Edward Cullen (bishop)

-Edward Peter Cullen (born March 15, 1933) is an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Allentown in Pennsylvania from 1998 to 2009 and as an auxiliary bishop of the Archdiocese of Philadelphia from 1994 to 1997.
+Edward Peter Cullen (March 15, 1933 – May 9, 2023) was an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Allentown in Pennsylvania from 1998 to 2009 and as an auxiliary bishop of the Archdiocese of Philadelphia from 1994 to 1998.

-Biography

 Early life and education

 Cullen was born on March 15, 1933, to an Irish Catholic family in Philadelphia, Pennsylvania, to Edward Peter and Julia Catherine (née Leahy) Cullen.
 He was raised in the Yeadon section of Philadelphia, along with his older sister, Joan, and three younger brothers, Joseph, James, and John.
 Cullen attended West Philadelphia Catholic High School for Boys, where he played football, participated in track and field athletics and was involved in the school newspaper.
 After school, Cullen worked as a cashier at an Acme Market.

 Following his graduation from West Catholic, Cullen studied engineering at Drexel Institute of Technology in Philadelphia.
-In 1953, he entered St. Charles Borromeo Seminary in Overbrook, Pennsylvania, obtaining a Bachelor of Arts degree in 1958.
+In 1953, he entered St. Charles Borromeo Seminary in the Overbrook section of Philadelphia, where he obtained a Bachelor of Arts degree in 1958.

+Career

 Ordination and ministry

-On May 19, 1962, Cullen was ordained to the priesthood for the Archdiocese of Philadelphia by Archbishop John Krol in the Basilica of Saints Peter and Paul in Philadelphia.
+On May 19, 1962, Cullen was ordained to the priesthood for the Archdiocese of Philadelphia by Archbishop John Krol in the Cathedral Basilica of Saints Peter and Paul in Philadelphia.
 After his ordination, Cullen served as an assistant pastor at St. Maria Goretti Parish in Hatfield, Pennsylvania for three years, then went to St. Bartholomew Parish in Philadelphia.

-Cullen was sent by Archbishop Krol to study at the University of Pennsylvania, earning his Master of Social Work degree in 1970.
+Krol sent Cullen to study at the University of Pennsylvania, where he was awarded a Master of Social Work degree in 1970.
 This was followed by a Master of Religious Education degree from La Salle University in Philadelphia (1971) and a Master of Divinity degree from St. Charles Borromeo Seminary (1974).
 From 1979 to 1993, Cullen served as a chaplain at St. Edmond's Home for Children in Bryn Mawr, Pennsylvania.

-Cullen was raised by the Vatican to the rank of honorary prelate in April 1982, and served as director of Catholic Social Services from 1983 to 1988.
+The Vatican raised Cullen to the rank of honorary prelate in April 1982.
+He served as director of Catholic Social Services from 1983 to 1988.
 In August 1988, Cullen was named vicar general of the archdiocese.

 Auxiliary Bishop of Philadelphia

-On February 8, 1994, Pope John Paul II appointed Cullen as an auxiliary bishop of the Archdiocese of Philadelphia and titular bishop of Paria in Proconsolare.
-He received his episcopal consecration on April 14, 1994, from Cardinal Anthony Bevilacqua, with Archbishops John Foley and Francis Schulte serving as co-consecrators.
+On February 8, 1994, Pope John Paul II appointed Cullen as an auxiliary bishop of Philadelphia and titular bishop of Paria in Proconsolare.
+He received his episcopal consecration on April 14, 1994, at Saints Peter and Paul from Cardinal Anthony Bevilacqua, with Archbishops John Foley and Francis Schulte serving as co-consecrators.
 Cullen selected as his episcopal motto: "Christ, Church, Compassion".